 Workplace accidents that lead to injury are common in the United States, and Iowa is no exception.
 According to workplace injury data provided by the Bureau of Labor Statistics, in 2012 alone, there were 54,000 incidents of nonfatal occupational injuries and illnesses throughout all industries in Iowa.

-Fortunately for those who are injured while at work in Des Moines, workers’ compensation benefits can provide monetary benefits to cover the cost of rehabilitation and missed wages.
+Fortunately, for employees who are injured while at work in Des Moines, workers’ compensation benefits can provide monetary benefits to cover the costs of rehabilitation and missed wages.
 If there's a dispute over benefits, it may require going through a workers’ compensation hearing to prove eligibility.
 The following is an outline of how to prepare for a hearing and what to expect:

 Bring Evidence of Your Injury and Other Developments

-If your case is going to a workers' compensation hearing, then you should have filed documentation of the injury you suffered at work already.
-In order to be prepared for the hearing, you should bring specific medical documents to demonstrate your condition since the accident.
+If your case is proceeding to a workers' compensation hearing, then you should have filed documentation of the injury you suffered at work already.
+To be prepared for the hearing, you should bring specific medical documents to demonstrate your condition since the accident.
 Some documents that you should bring include:

-- documentation of any new injuries or other ailments you have sustained as a result of the original injury; and
+- Documentation of any new injuries or other ailments you have sustained as a result of the original injury.

 Furthermore, if you have seen more than one general practitioner or specialist about your injury, collect records from each doctor you have visited.
 The more documentation you have to prove the severity of your injury, the more likely you are to be awarded compensation.